Latest version: 1.4 – Released February 22nd, 2010

 • Activate the plugin through the ‘Plugins’ menu in WordPress.

-Now whenever you write or edit a post (or page) you’ll be able to switch password-protection on or off with one click, instead of having to manually type in a password for each post.
+Now whenever you write or edit a post or page you’ll be able to switch password protection on or off with one click, instead of having to manually type in a password for each post.
 You can change the password whenever you like.

 More Information